european-public-network/european-public-network.github.io/docs/1000_whats_epn/1500_goals.md

 For this reason, a blockchain in the corporate environment today usually means the establishment of so-called private chains, directly between the parties involved.

 However, these private blockchains cannot fulfill the advantages of decentralized collaboration, since they are usually in the hands of individual or dominant companies and basically represent only a small technological advantage over the decentralized data storage already in use today.
 One company alone cannot establish a decentralized cooperation network with private blockchains; together, companies can achieve this.
-This is the basic concept behind evan.network.
+This is the basic concept behind European Public Network.

-evan.network combines the advantages of public blockchains, a decentralized network without central intermediaries, with the advantages of private blockchains, a high transaction rate at low and stable costs in particular. evan.network is based on Ethereum technology, which is the most advanced blockchain solution available today.
+evan.network combines the advantages of public blockchains, a decentralized network without central intermediaries, with the advantages of private blockchains, a high transaction rate at low and stable costs in particular.
+European Public Network is based on Ethereum technology, which is the most advanced blockchain solution available today.

 For use in the enterprise environment, Ethereum has been expanded to include essential functions such as security, universal access to enterprise systems and a more immediate usable catalogue of predefined collaboration services.
-In addition to the blockchain, evan.network also provides a decentralized storage service.
+In addition to the blockchain, European Public Network also provides a decentralized storage service.
 This is based on IPFS technology and provides a decentralized and redundant data storage for applications and user data of any type.

 The network is operated and developed by its partners - European companies - which can ensure a high degree of data security and reliable IT operation.

-The goals of evan.network are:
+The goals of European Public Network are:

 - To enable all companies, organisations and business associations (hereinafter referred to as the 'organisation') to offer and use their own decentralized services and business models.
 - To enable communication between machines and other physical goods as well.